 These reports are based on what we call a "statistical model".
 Most of your characteristics are influenced by your DNA at many genetic markers.
 Each individual genetic marker has a small impact on your overall chances.
 Statistical models combine the effects of your genetic variants at multiple genetic markers, plus the effects of other factors including age, sex, and/or ethnicity, to calculate your result.

-You can learn more about the genetics of your Trait results in the section of each report titled "How did we calculate your result?" and on the Scientific Details page of the report.
+You can learn more about the genetics of your Traits results in the section of each report titled "How did we calculate your result?" and on the Scientific Details page of the report.

 Trait inheritance: beyond recessive and dominant traits